pionl/laravel-chunk-upload/readme.md

 4. Implement the FileReceiver (example below)

 ### FileReceiver
-You must create the file receiver with the file index (in the `Request->file`), the current request and the desired handler class (currently the `ContentRangeUploadHandler::class`)
+- You must create the file receiver with the file index (in the `Request->file`), the current request and the desired handler class (currently the `ContentRangeUploadHandler::class`)
+- If upload has failed (like file size limit, exception is raised)

 Then you can use methods: